 Acknowledgments Introduction 1.
 Media Landscape 2.
 The Editing Imperative 3.
 The Body Imperative 4.
 The Positivity Imperative 5.
 Covid-19: Emergent Imperatives Conclusion Index

-Nicole Taylor is an anthropologist who explores contemporary social issues related to youth including social media, body image, teasing and bullying.
-She is an associate professor at Texas State University and the author of Schooled on Fat: What Teens Tell Us about Gender, Body Image, and Obesity.
+Nicole Taylor is an associate professor of anthropology at Texas State University and the author of Schooled on Fat: What Teens Tell Us about Gender, Body Image, and Obesity.

-Mimi Nichter is Professor Emerita in the School of Anthropology at the University of Arizona.
-She is the author of Lighting Up: The Rise of Social Smoking on College Campuses and Fat Talk: What Girls and their Parents say about Dieting.
+Mimi Nichter is professor emerita of anthropology at the University of Arizona.
+She is the author of Lighting Up: The Rise of Social Smoking on College Campuses and Fat Talk: What Girls and their Parents Say about Dieting.